GDGTC/devfestmn/README.md

   This will simultaneously serve files from dist/, and start live-reload on the app/ directory to begin watching for changes there and rebuilding/reloading dist/ as they occur

-### Creating custom elements
+### Developing

+  All elements are self-contained in their own directory within /app

+  The best way create a new element and maintain the current architecture is to use the [Official Gulp-Polymer Yeoman Generator](https://github.com/yeoman/generator-polymer) that the project was scaffolded with.

-  This project was scaffolded with the [Official Gulp-Polymer Yeoman Generator](https://github.com/yeoman/generator-polymer) Full instructions for installing the necessary Yeoman dependencies and using the generator's commands to build out new elements of the project are helpfully listed there.
+  Full instructions for installing the necessary Yeoman dependencies and using the generator's commands to build out new elements of the project are helpfully listed there.